ShuchenWuu/Slave-to-algorithm/week 11/readme.md

-My video presentation for week 11
+Video presentation for week 11

 https://youtu.be/ERZyLN9UdhY
 </br>